RyuZhihao123/Plant-Recon-25/README.md

   <img src="https://github.com/RyuZhihao123/Plant-Recon-25/blob/main/Figures/4.png" width="650" style="display:block; margin:auto;">
 </p>

-But please note that, we hold the copyright of this dataset tool. **Thus, if you intend to use it in your presearch roject, please email us for permission.**
+But please note that, we hold the copyright of this dataset tool. **Thus, if you intend to use it in your research project, please email us for permission.**

 ## ☐  Part-1: BoxGen Networks.